MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 ### How are permissions affected?

-When moving from to Microsoft 365 from Office 365, user roles *on folders* change.
+When moving to Microsoft 365 from Office 365, user roles *on folders* change.

 During a migration, we do not explicitly set a user as an owner of data.